debiki/talkyard-prod-one/README.md

    or <http://localhost>.
 Or <http://localhost:8080> if you're testing with Vagrant.

-   In the browser, click _Continue_ and create an admin account with the email address you specified when you edited `play.conf` earlier (see above).
+   In the browser, click _Continue_ and create an admin account with the email address you specified when you edited `play-framework.conf` earlier (see above).
    Follow the getting-started guide.

 Everything will restart automatically on server reboot.